Banging Toolbox

 4. When to use a file sander?

 A file sander is used if you want to smoothen tight surfaces or corners that are not reachable by bigger types of sanders or hand sandpaper.
-You can use it between timbers of chairs or when you want to get rid of old paint or rusting on rails.

 • Flexible variable speed control.